yulonglim/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. The app should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. The TeachBook should be able to hold up to 1000 students and 30 classes without a noticeable sluggishness (being able to respond to any command within 5 seconds) in performance for typical usage.
+2. The app should be able to hold up to 30 classes and 200 students in each class without long time lags in performance (being able to respond to any command within 5 seconds) for typical usage.
+3. A new user should be able to understand and use all the commands within two days with the help of the User Guide.
 4. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-5. The source code should be open source.

-*{More to be added}*
+5. All user data of an app should be kept only on the device installed the app.

 ### Glossary